MikeeI/project-18plus-image-edit/prompts.md

 ### Option 2: Dramatic Corset (with Pantyhose)

-Reimagine her outfit as a dramatic, architectural fashion piece.
-Replace the suit with a structured black satin corset bodice that emphasizes a powerful silhouette.
-To create a seamless, elongated line, dress her in sheer black pantyhose that unify the entire look from the waist down.
-The hosiery is essential to grounding the dramatic contrast between the rigid bodice and the intended lack of a skirt, focusing the aesthetic on form and figure in a high-fashion context.
+Reimagine the model's outfit as a dramatic, architectural fashion piece.
+Style her in a structured black satin corset bodice that emphasizes a powerful silhouette.
+To create a seamless, elongated line, dress her in sheer black pantyhose.
+The look is completed with a simple black choker necklace, from which a decorative leather cord extends.
+She holds the end of this cord herself, making it an integral part of her pose.
+Ensure the output is one single, coherent image.

 ### Option 3: The Bold Two-Piece (with Thigh-Highs)